bravokeyl/bravokeyl.github.io/source/_posts/installing-wordpress-on-aws-amazon-lightsail-witn-in-five-mintues.md

 ---
-title: Installing WordPress on AWS Amazon Lightsail witn in five mintues
+title: How to install WordPress on AWS Amazon Lightsail within in five mintues
 date: 2016-12-02 18:07:19
+schematype: TechArticle
 categories:
 - aws
 - lightsail